What is the difference between a vegan diet and a whole food plant-based (wfpb) diet?

 It is worth mentioning that the recipes that I have to share here will be based on vegan whole food plant-based as much as possible.
 While added oils are not going to be incorporated - there may be that slight occasion, like in my waffles - but it won’t be on the regular or the norm.
 I am not here to be an advocate for an unhealthy way of eating for the sake of being vegan, so I won’t be posting recipes and ideas using overly processed or refined foods.
 But I am realistic in knowing that change takes time.
 I do encourage you to go at your own pace and start by eliminating animal foods from your plate, even if that means just one day a week.
 Starting sometimes can be the hardest part, but I encourage you to do so.

-I know that you are visiting this website because you have reasons, and I want to help you.
-Getting your taste buds accustomed to new foods will be challenging, but with persistence in learning new ways to cooking, creating your own meals with real whole foods, and getting creative with different spices and seasonings, it will transform your life.
+I know that you are visiting this website because you have your reasons, and I want to help you.
+Getting your taste buds accustomed to new foods might be a little challenging.
+But with persistence in learning new ways to cooking, creating your own meals with real whole foods, and getting creative with different spices and seasonings, it will transform your life.